Founder and Director

 Several of Dr Kerns’s articles and books explore the bearing of human rights norms on health, environment and climate issues.

-Thomas A Kerns, The Little Book of Youth Climate Courts: How You Can Host a Human Rights Trial for Peopl and Planet, current writing project
+Thomas A Kerns, Youth Climate Courts: How You Can Host a Human Rights Trial for Peopl and Planet, due out from Routledge, October 2021.

 Thomas A Kerns and Kathleen Dean Moore, editors, Bearing Witness: The Human Rights Case Against Fracking and Climate Change, Oregon State University Press, April, 2021